dwmkerr/angular-memory-leaks/article/README.md

 > You can find objects you think are leaking by tagging them with classes!

 This is a neat trick.
-Let's add a couple of lines to our controller:
+Let's add a couple of lines to our top rated controller:

 ```javascript
 angular.module('app')